Intervention types in causatr

 Intervention constructors at a glance

-Constructor What it does G-comp IPW Matching
+Constructor What it does G-comp IPW AIPW Matching

-shift(d) Add d to observed treatment Continuous Continuous, count (integer d)
+shift(d) Add d to observed treatment Continuous Continuous, count (integer d) Continuous

-scale_by(c) Multiply observed treatment by c Continuous Continuous, count (integer-preserving)
+scale_by(c) Multiply observed treatment by c Continuous Continuous, count (integer-preserving) Continuous

 threshold(lo, hi) Clamp treatment to [lo, hi] Continuous

-dynamic(rule) Apply a user-defined deterministic rule All types Binary, categorical
+dynamic(rule) Apply a user-defined deterministic rule All types Binary, categorical All types

 ipsi(d) Multiply odds of treatment by d Binary

-NULL Natural course (observed values) All types All types
+NULL Natural course (observed values) All types All types All types

 Data: NHEFS